LinuxSuRen/jenkinsfile-runner/README.md

 of plugins and configuration your project has been designed for (more of this later).
 And you can then push to `master` with confidence (or don't need to `push --force` or squash-merge to pretend you did it right with a single commit).

+## How to

+Jenkinsfile Runner is a command line tool you can invoke from any project directory containing a Jenkinsfile.
+It's a standalone executable but require `java` in your PATH so it can run a Jenkins headless master.

+Jenkinsfile Runner do:

+- download latest Jenkins LTS
+- install plugins as defined by a `plugins.txt` file in project directory.
+If non set it will install latest `workflow-aggregator`
+- setup `.jenkinsfile-runner` directory within your project with a JENKINS_HOME to run your build
+- run Jenkins master headless with a custom plugin installed to immediately run a single job based on local Jenkinsfile, then shutdown on completion.

 ## Implementation

 Jenkinsfile Runner is a `go` program to setup a transient, headless Jenkins master.
 It automatically install the set of